JuLoc88/juloc88.github.io/source/_posts/2014-12-18-binary-search-algorithm-in-ruby.markdown

 ---
 layout: post
-title: "Simple Binary Search Algorithm in Ruby"
+title: "Binary Search Algorithm in Ruby"
 date: 2014-12-18 11:22:00 -0500
 comments: true
 categories: [Ruby, Algorithms]
 ---

-** Part 1 of the Algorithms in Ruby Series: If you happen to be reading this, just know my post is not ready yet... **
+** Part 1 of the Algorithms in Ruby Series **

 <!-- more -->